Course Outline

 Session 1: Introduction to Measurement Systems Analysis (MSA)

-• Sources of variation in measurement systems
+- Origins of variation within measurement systems

 Session 2: Gage R&R Studies

-• Understanding the concept of Gage Repeatability and Reproducibility (R&R)
+- Grasping the concept of Gage Repeatability and Reproducibility (R&R)

 Session 3: Measurement System Capability Analysis

-• Calculating measurement system capability indices (Cp, Cpk)
+- Computing measurement system capability indices (Cp, Cpk)

 Session 4: Measurement System Improvement